nyrdh/AzeriteUI/README.md

 To switch between interface theme, use the commands `/go azerite` and `/go legacy`.
 This is a per character setting.

+To change the scale of the custom interface elements, use the command `/setscale n`, where `n` should be a number from 0.75 to 1.25.
+The default scale is 1.

 ## **Report a bug, suggest a feature:**
 All feature requests and bug reports for all game versions are done on the main project's github page.
 Please use _only_ our report system and the supplied template when reporting bugs.
 * [github.com/GoldpawsStuff/AzeriteUI/issues](https://github.com/GoldpawsStuff/AzeriteUI/issues)